The Pre-K Afterschool Program at PS 84

 Throughout every lesson, a special emphasis is placed upon language—the key to so many abilities for young children—covering various aspects of the field, including listening, speaking, reading, vocabulary building, and, above all, a lifelong interest in other cultures.

-Every single one of Arts and Athletics’ afterschool programs operates under a School Age Childcare (SACC) license from the New York State Department of Health.
+All Arts and Athletics’ afterschool programs operates under a School Age Childcare (SACC) license from the New York State Department of Health.
 While these programs typically serve children in kindergarten through fifth grade, the DoH allows SACC programs to apply for a waiver to serve younger children as well.
 With over 100 Pre-K students at our PS 84 site-many of whom have older siblings that participate in our K-5 programs—we jumped at the opportunity.

 ** Children must be 4yrs old by the first day of after-school, all children must also be fully potty-trained, able to speak up for their needs.
 We’ve deliberately set these age requirements because we want to promote the safety, health, and happiness of our children.